Informing Queensland’s engineering, defence manufacturing and aeroskills training and skills priorities for the manufacturing industry

 Advanced Machining Skills

-Develop the learning and assessment materials of nine units of competence so that apprentices can acquire advanced machining skills within their certificate IV apprenticeship.
+Develop the Learning and Assessment materials of nine units of competence so that apprentices can acquire advanced machining skills within their certificate IV apprenticeship.

 Learn more